Mavrovouniotis/ACODTSP/README.txt

 A C++ implementation of the Dynamic Benchmark Framework published in the following paper:

 M. Mavrovouniotis, S. Yang, M. Van, C. Li, and M. Polycarpou.
-Ant colony optimization algorithms for dynamic optimization: A case study of the dynamic travelling salesperson problem. ``IEEE Computational Intelligence Magazine'', IEEE Press, 2019
+Ant colony optimization algorithms for dynamic optimization: A case study of the dynamic travelling salesperson problem. ``IEEE Computational Intelligence Magazine'', 15(1), pp. 52-63, Feb.
+2019

 Written by Michalis Mavrovouniotis, 2019.